 $150 Billion Dollar Industry - The fastest growing criminal industry in the world, it generates more money than Nike, Starbucks, and Google combined.

-Labor Trafficking - the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
-Estimated 20.1 million persons in forced labor exploitation.
+Labor Trafficking - the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the PURPOSEof subjection to involuntary servitude, peonage, debt bondage, or slavery.
+An estimated 20.1 million persons are forced labor exploitation.

 Sex Trafficking - a commercial sex act induced by force, fraud, or coercion (including pornography).
 In cases where the victim is under 18, no force, fraud, or coercion is necessary to be persecuted as sex trafficking.
-Estimated 4.8 million persons in forced sexual exploitation.
+An estimated 4.8 million persons are in forced sexual exploitation.

 Anyone can become a victim of human trafficking, however systemic inequalities and disparities make certain groups much more vulnerable to exploitation.
 Mass displacement, conflict, extreme poverty, limited access to education and job opportunities, violence, and harmful social norms are all factors that make individuals susceptible to trafficking.
 Often, traffickers identify and leverage their victims’ vulnerabilities in order to create dependency.